 13. Place the Most Popular Pages on the Sidebar

 The sidebar is one of the most important areas of the website.
 As it is a side section of a page, you can show your most popular pages to reduce the bounce rate.

 You can also show matching posts on the sidebar to grab visitors’ attention.
 While reading a page, they may be intended to visit another page of your website by clicking the post link showing in the sidebar.

 If your website doesn’t have sidebar then you can skip this point.
 But if you have, then you can try this one.

-14. Monitor the Bounce Rate at Regular Intervals:
+14. Monitor the Bounce Rate at Regular Intervals

 We have discussed various points regarding how you can reduce the bounce rate.
 Based on your requirement, you can add one or all of them.

-After applying all the methods now its time to monitor the performance.
+After applying all the methods now it’s time to monitor the performance.
 As you know Google Analytics shows the report.
 After applying any tips, you should monitor the performance to see whether it is working or not.

-If the method working you can apply them in your future posts and other pages as well.
+If the method works you can apply them in your future posts and other pages as well.
 If not working, then you should analyze why it’s not working or you have to try other methods.

 So these are some of the things you need to know about the bounce rate.
 As we have discussed earlier, there is no optimal bounce rate.
 If you found that your bounce rate is high, then apply the above tips to reduce it.